Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 2

-Since study 2 is a continuation of study 1, we expect to see a similar effect of angry emotions on bias and credibility scores.
-Moreover, we also hypothesize that users’ favorability toward each politician interacts with the effects of image emotions such that if users are exposed to news focusing on specific figure, their perception of bias and credibility is affected by both their prior favorability of that person and the emotion shown to the person\footnote{pre-registeration: https://aspredicted.org/blind.php?x=9js6d5}.
-More specifically, we hypothesize that favorability negatively interacts with angry emotion and positively interacts with happy emotion to predict users perceived bias and credibility.
-Furthermore, We will also investigate the impact of users’ familiarity with each politician on their judgements.
+Since study 2 is a continuation of study 1, we expected to see a similar effect of angry emotions on content bias.
+We also hypothesized that users in the angry condition would rate sources as less credible.
+Guided by research on motivated reasoning \cite{kahan2012ideology}, we expected to observe an interaction between users’ prior favorability of different politicians and sources' negative and positive visual bias towards those politicians.
+More specifically, we hypothesized that favorability negatively interacts with angry emotion and positively interacts with happy emotion to predict users perceived bias and credibility.
+Furthermore, we also investigate the impact of users’ familiarity with each politician on their judgments.

-\subsection{Dependent \& independent variables:}
+\subsection{Dependent \& Independent Variables}

-The Dependent variables in study 2 are identical to study 1.
+The dependent variables in study 2 are identical to study 1.
 We considered four total dependent variables(DV): (1) the tweet bias choice (bounded value between [0,1]), (2) uncertainty range around tweet bias (bounded value between [0,1]), (3) source credibility choice (bounded value between [0,1]), (4) uncertainty around source credibility choice (bounded value between [0,1]).
-For our independent variables (IV), we included the image emotion condition (angry, happy, or no image), as well as users’ prior favorability and familiarity towards each politician in the form of 5 step Likert scales.
+For our independent variables (IV), we included the image emotion condition (angry, happy, or no image), as well as users’ prior favorability and familiarity towards each politician.